JGarnica22/PSlab/HowTo's/Howto_use_cluster_NordIII.md

 ssh cek26664@nord1.bsc.es
 ````

 Once connected to the machine, you will be presented with a UNIX shell prompt and you will normally be in your home ($HOME) directory.
 The login nodes serve as front ends and are used typically for editing, compiling, preparation and submition of batch executions.
 It is not permitted the execution of cpu-bound programs on these nodes, if some execution needs more cputime than the permitted, this needs to be done through the batch queue system (LSF).

+JO POTSER ELIMINARIA TEXT "COMPLEX" PERQUÈ PORTA A CONFUSIÓ...?
+TROBO QUE UTILITZAR LLENGUATGE MOLT ESPECÍFIC FA QUE GRAN PART DEL TEXT NO ENS APORTI INFORMACIÓ.
+JO POTSER EXPLICARIA LES COSES D'UNA MANERA MÉS BÀSICA...
+QUE ALGÚ SENSE GAIRE CONEIXEMENT TAMBÉ PUGUI ENTENDRE

 ## 2. Password Management
 In order to change the password, you have to login to a different machine (dt01.bsc.es).
 This connection must be established from your local machine.